jones58/brutalist-map/README.md

 ## TODO:

+- edit popup height on mobile - it overlaps with footer a bit atm.
 - Edit media queries for tablet, keep testing and editing for different screen sizes.
-Use chrome, safari, firefox and personal phone to test.
+Use chrome, safari, firefox.
 Also browserstack.
+- Test on personal phone chrome and firefox.
+  -Maybe do live edit with vscode.
+  - work out why it looks much better on chrome than Firefox - extensions maybe. s
+- On mobile, more flexibility with where can touch on screen ie. not exact point- look at mapbox docs maybe.
 - Accessibility - go through docs and see if there are any accessibility issues, use lighthouse too.
 - Check that get directions opens in google maps app on mobile.
 - Check got all places from paper brutalist map.